allandx/tf-ubuntuec2/README.md

 # Ubuntu EC2 terraform code and bash scripting
-Repo aims to create a standard Ubuntu Ec2 in AWS with Terraform with the following resources:
+Repo aims to create a standard Ubuntu Ec2, with its networking components in AWS with Terraform with the following resources:

 - Vpc, subnet, route table, SG, IGW, AMI, keypair, instance